st-j/refactorial/README-OSX.markdown

 I've compiled it with

+    mkdir build && cd build
     CC=/usr/local/Cellar/llvm/3.5.1/bin/clang CXX=/usr/local/Cellar/llvm/3.5.1/bin/clang++ cmake -GNinja ..
     ninja

-If you used `brew link` to link homebrew's clang, configure the linked clang compiler in the `CC` and `CXX` variables (I believe it is called something like `clang-3.5`).
+If you have used `brew link` to link homebrew's clang, configure the linked clang compiler in the `CC` and `CXX` variables (I believe it is called something like `clang-3.5`).

 Using refactorial with CMake Projects
 -------------------------------------